davidgatti/How-to-Understand-Sockets-Using-IoT/README.md

 }
 ```

 Now char 1 is actually 31 and the comparison will work.
-In the [Example](https://github.com/davidgatti/IoT-Raw-Sockets-Examples/tree/master/Examples) folder you'll find simple code that explains how this works in practice.
+In the [Hardware2NodeJS example](https://github.com/davidgatti/IoT-Raw-Sockets-Examples/tree/master/Examples/Hardware2NodeJS) folder you'll find simple code that explains in practice the difference.

 # Which one: TCP or UDP?

-On the internet we use two protocols for sending data: TCP and UDP.
+On the internet the two most popular protocols for sending data are TCP and UDP.
 You'll see that people write /IP at the end of the name.
 IP stands for (Internet Protocol), and in short, you can think of it as the address system of the internet.
 Meaning you can use TCP or UDP not only on the internet.
-TCP and UDP are the way the data is packaged, what address system are you going to use is up to you.
+TCP and UDP are the way the data is packaged, what address system you'll use is up to you.

-Since TCP and UDP are protocols, by now you should know that this word means rules, and this two protocols are nothing more than rules explaining how to package data, so the other end witch also understands the same rules, can unpack the received information and vice versa.
+Since TCP and UDP are protocols, by now you should know that this word means rules, and this two protocols are nothing more than rules explaining how to package data, so the other end which also understands the same rules, can unpack the received information and vice versa.

 ### Difference

 - **TCP**: is a stream of data which will always arrive at the other end no matter what.
-Because the rules say, if some data will be lost during the transmission, resend them.
+Because the rules say, if some data will be lost during the transmission, resend it.
 This way you get high fidelity, "slower" speeds, and more data over all.
 - **UDP**: sends data as a standalone packet, because once the data is sent, there is no way to tell if it reached its destination.
 The rules here are: I'll send it, but I won't guarantee that you'll receive it.
 With this protocol you get faster speeds because you are not waisting time resending lost data, and also you are not sending back to the source the information needed to know if something was lost.

 ### Use cases